 Parallel vectors are handled through the use of different communication primitives.
 Table 1 shows their use.
 Informally, they work as follows: let $\ll e \gg$ be the vector holding e everywhere (on each processor), the $\ll \gg$ indicates that we enter a vector and switch to the local level.
 Replicated values are available inside the vectors.
-To access to local information within a vector, we add the syntax $x \approx 0$ to read the vector $x \approx 0$ and get the local value it contains.
-The ids can be accessed with the predefined vector ids processors:
+To access to local information within a vector, we add the syntax x to read the vector x and get the local value it contains.
+The ids can be accessed with the predefined vector x pid.
+For example, using the toplevel for a simulated BSP machine with 3 processors: